-Rumor also had it that during the beginning of the 20th century, many diseases befell the people of the Greek islands, and whitewash was one of the cheapest and effective disinfectants of its time - contributing to the enduring color schematic of the houses.
+Rumor also had it that during the beginning of the 20th century, many diseases befell the people of the islands, and whitewash was one of the cheapest and effective disinfectants of its time - contributing to the enduring color schematic of the houses.

 After 1974, a law decreed that all new houses had to be painted white, memorializing the picturesque towns.